 October 9, 2010: John Lennon's 70th and the Vanunu Connection

-John Lennon would have celebrated his 70th birthday on 9 October 2010.
+John Lennon could have celebrated his 73rd birthday this October 9th.

-During my first of seven trips to Israel Palestine, in June 2005, Mordechai Vanunu told me:
+During my first [soon to be eight] trip to Israel Palestine, Vanunu told me:

 "I